 The process of preparing financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of assets and liabilities at the date of financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates and changes in estimates may occur.
+The most significant estimates are related to stock based compensation, the value of derivative instruments and the accrual of research and clinical obligations.

-The Company has granted stock options at exercise prices not less than the fair value of its Common Stock as determined by the board of directors, with input from management.
-The board of directors determined the estimated fair value of the Common Stock based on a number of objective and subjective factors, including external market conditions affecting the biotechnology industry sector and the historic prices at which the Company sold shares of preferred stock.
+Prior to the registration of its common stock and the subsequent listing of the common stock on the OTC.QB, the Company had granted stock options at exercise prices not less than the fair value of its common stock as determined by the board of directors, with input from management.
+The Company's board of directors determined the estimated fair value of the common stock based on a number of objective and subjective factors, including external market conditions affecting the biotechnology industry sector and the historic prices at which the Company sold shares of preferred stock.